MiamiOH-CSE274/Interactive-Debugging/README.md

 Things are looking pretty good now.
 We have something triangle-like, and the top point is in the right place.
 Something still seems weird though … it is as if the little hopping bug prefers to jump down and to the right … there ARE some 8s in the left half of the screen, but almost all of the triangles seem heavily skewed to the left, and down.

 * 13.a) Which portion of the code do you think is causing the problem?
 If you aren’t sure, you can try repeating step 4, as well as looking over the code.
+The portion of the code that is causing the problem is where the bug hopper picks a random corner and calculates the point that is halfway from the current position to the picked corner

 Step 14
 -------